Technology Doesn’t Always Make for Better Dentistry

 I also noted that tooth wear was not distributed evenly on the dentition.
 The lingual aspect of the maxillary anterior teeth looked severely worn.

-I pulled the leaf gauge out.
-I confirmed that the joints could be loaded and began progressively decreasing the number of leaves to discover the first point of contact at the seated condylar position.
-I discovered a posterior initial contact at a significantly open position that deflected the mandible so that the mandibular anterior teeth ran into the lingual aspect of the anterior teeth at the very place where her veneers had been breaking.
-The patient felt the first contact, felt the shift, and felt the lower teeth contact her front teeth.
-In that moment, the patient had an epiphany.
-Her eyes opened wide, she quickly opened her mouth and said, “Wow, is that why I keep breaking the veneers?!”
+I pulled out the leaf gauge to confirmed the joints could be loaded, and began progressively decreasing the number of leaves to discover the first point of contact at the seated condylar position.
+I discovered a posterior initial contact at a significantly open position that deflected the mandible so the mandibular anterior teeth ran into the lingual aspect of the anterior teeth at the very place where her veneers had been breaking.

 Good question.
 Could be.
-Let’s find out.
+Let’s find out!

 I fitted and adjusted an anterior bite, eliminating the interference and allowing for muscular deprogramming.
 Upon appliance removal from the mouth, the patient experienced hitting on the same first contact we found with the leaf gauge and the shift into her front teeth.
 Soon, after a few closures to swallow, the contact disappeared to her and the teeth felt like they fit again immediately upon closing.
 She understood the programming of her engram.